Trailblazer guidebooks provide practical information on specific routes… in less accessible parts of the world.

 The Atlas Mountains, which Pliny the Elder claimed in the first century AD to have attracted more legends than any other mountains in Africa, are these days proving successful in attracting increasing numbers of trekkers.
 Yet by the very act of visiting these mountains and their communities, we bring about change to the very thing which we came to admire.
 Unfortunately, unless we take great care, this change will often be for the worse.
 It is important, therefore, that we make every effort to minimise our impact by considering how our actions and decisions might affect the physical environment of the Atlas Mountains, the people who live amongst them and their economy.

-As yet, environmental pressure groups within Morocco remain unsubstantial although one group striving to raise awareness in the Toubkal area which you may wish to contact is Amis Toubkal (GSM Tel: 0673.62.80.17; email: as_amistoubkal@yahoo.fr).
-However, still no comprehensive environmental guidelines have been written with the Atlas trekker in mind.
-These below have been devised with the help of the British Mountaineering Council’s Mountain Tourism Codes and the Himalayan Tourist Code published by the charity Tourism Concern ( Tel: 020-7133 3800; web: www.tourismconcern.org.uk).
+As yet, environmental pressure groups within Morocco remain unsubstantial and no comprehensive environmental guidelines have been written for the Atlas trekker.
+The guidelines below have been devised with the help of the British Mountaineering Council’s Mountain Tourism Codes and the Himalayan Tourist Code published by the charity Tourism Concern (1 Cornhill, London, EC3V 3ND; tel 020 7666 3095; www.tourismconcern.org.uk).

 ENVIRONMENTAL IMPACT